OpenAst/OpenAst/README.md

 - 👋 Hi, I’m @OpenAst
-- 👀 I’m interested in learning ethical hacking for free at my leisure time
+- 👀 I’m interested in learning blockchain development.
-- 🌱 I’m currently learning graphics designing
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on buildi ecosystem of finance
+- 💞️ I’m looking to collaborate on building ecosystem of finance
 - 📫 How to reach me isrealme0@gmail.com
 <!---
 OpenAst/OpenAst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.